MaxIsayev/Max_Long_Term_Global_Project_1/README.md

 Initially there was an idea, a written presentation of
   * inner world
   * games + literature (books, comics and others) that inspired
-  * Creating your own story
+  * Creating my own story
 The plot was used for drawings on a graphics program (Corel Draw (2003), trial versions), fictional characters were drawn

 The plot is a fictional future in chronological order